nuwe1/Album/README.md

 # Album

 This is a privileged app I have created for the mozilla app of the month (May-July) contest.
-I have started on the app by using a privileged app template that has provided me with a barebones structure to build your app.
+I have started on the app by using a privileged app template that has provided me with a barebones structure to build this app.

 In this app am attempting to an app that allows users to store pictures and create photo albums using IndexedDB API and I also hope to add Vibration API for notifications